grain-lang/grain/stdlib/immutablearray.md

 `IndexOutOfBounds`

-* if the index being updated is outside the array's bounds
+* When the index being updated is outside the array's bounds

 Examples: